dssantos/news/README.md

 pip install -r requirements.txt cp contrib/.env-sample .env sed -i "/^SECRET_KEY=/c\SECRET_KEY=$(python contrib/secret_gen.py)" .env

+# To use this project with mongodb database you need a mongodb service running on the local machine with a database named 'demodatabase' OR edit the values of the DATABASE variable in the settings.py file to use a remote mongodb server.
+After fulfilling this requirement continue the script from here.

 python manage.py migrate
 python manage.py test
 python manage.py runserver